Χάρις, Ἀγάπη, καὶ Κοινωνία

 Next, Paul called upon God the Father to shed upon us the wonder of his faithful ἀγάπη (agapē) or "love."
 God is love (1 John 4:8, 16), and he profoundly loves faulty and frail human beings, such as us.
 How incredible it is that God passes over our sins and reaches down to touch us with his love, to make us his sons and daughters!
 But this love is not only to be kept for ourselves.
 Yes, God pours his love into our hearts through the Holy Spirit (Rom 5:5) for our own assurance and also so that we can love others with his divine love.

 Finally, Paul prayed to the Holy Spirit for the blessing of κοινωνία (koinōnia) or "fellowship," "communion."
-The Holy Spirit is the one responsible for calling us into the body of Christ, growing and maturing us, gifting us with talents and skills to edify one another, and unifying us together as one church, all in effort to create fellowship among us.
+The Holy Spirit is the one responsible for calling us into the body of Christ through baptism, growing and maturing us in Christ, spiritually gifting us with talents, skills, and abilities to edify one another, empowering us to fulfill our mission to reach the world with the gospel, and unifying us together as one church.
+All if this is done in effort to create fellowship among us.

 In His service,